thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 [Last season](/posts/row-types), boy how time flies, we added support for algebraic datatypes using row types.
-With **both** product and sum types, our type inference is nearing completion.
+With **both** product and sum types, our type inference must be near completion.
 It's a little lacking in scope though.
 We don't have a way to call top-level functions.

-Worse than that, we don't have top level functions at all.
+Worse still, we don't have top level functions at all.
 A top level function (we'll call them items for brevity from here on out) is a name associated with an instance of our `AST`.
 The `AST` acts as the item's body, and the name is how other `AST`s can refer to that item.
 Almost every programming language has some concept of defining a top level function (but not ours!).
-`fn` in Rust, `function` in Javascript, `def` in Python, the list goes on.
+`fn` in Rust, `function` in Javascript, `def` in Python, and the list goes on.

 Taking stock of our type inference, it's not clear where we would add items.
 `type_infer` takes an `AST`, and if we look at all our `AST` nodes, none of them define or refer to a top level function.